awsdocs/amazon-ec2-user-guide/doc_source/efa-start.md

 Launch your EFA\-enabled instances into a cluster placement group using the EFA\-enabled AMI that you created in **Step 5**, and the EFA\-enabled security group that you created in **Step 1**\.

 **Note**
-It is not an absolute requirement to launch your EFAinstances into a cluster placement group\.
+It is not an absolute requirement to launch your EFA\-enabled instances into a cluster placement group\.
 However, we do recommend running your EFA\-enabled instances in a cluster placement group as it launches the instances into a low\-latency group in a single Availability Zone\.

 **To launch your EFA\-enabled instances into a cluster placement group**